 He thanked the bishop for challenging the Church to pray, to go and tell people how good Jesus is and to adopt a school.
 He also thanked the bishop for a well-timed wink and mischievous smile and for helping to give him and others the courage to reach out in meaningful ministry.

 At each of the sessions, the bishop, who officially retires Sept.
 1, thanked those present and asked them to continue to pray each day, tell the story of Christ in their lives and reach out to children.

-As part of the bishop’s legacy, members of the Baltimore-Washington Conference are collecting funds to build a fitness center at Africa University, where the bishop serves at chair of the Board of Trustees.
+As part of the bishop’s legacy, members of the Baltimore-Washington Conference are collecting funds to build a fitness center at Africa University, where the bishop serves

 The Baltimore region contributed $30,587; the Western region gave $13,869; the Southern Region $46,409 and the Washington Region gave $116,291.

 The conference is hoping to raise the $600,000 necessary to complete the building of the fitness center by June 3, when Bishop Matthews will be honored at a celebration at the Annual Conference Session.